- Minor version updates are installed automatically

-Each time a new major WordPress version is released we conduct in-house testing and review of the new version.
-We try to identify any changes that may cause problems for our customers, we also review many of the very common, widely-used plugins for their compatibility with the new version.
+Each time a new major WordPress version is released we conduct in-house testing and review.
+We try to identify any changes that may cause problems for our customers.
 The WordPress development team also responds to feedback from users and as issues are identified they begin working on a minor version (point release) to address any problems.

 NOTE: Only WordPress updates approved by WP NET will be automatically deployed.
 We reserve the right to delay or cancel any update for any reason.
 If approved, updates will be deployed at a time to be determined by WP NET.

-To ensure stability and to minimise the risk fo breaking changes and other unforseen issues with WordPress major version releases, WP NET will usually wait until the first point release after a major release before deploying an update.
+To ensure stability and to minimise the risk fo breaking changes and other unforseen issues with WordPress major version releases, WP NET will usually defer major release updates until the first point release.
 This is relatively common practice for managed WordPress hosts.

 Plugin Compatibility with Major WordPress Release Versions